benetflo/BSEC-SecurityTool/README.md

 # __________________________________________________________________________________________
 ## 2. B_HTTP_header_inspector
-B-HTTP-Header-Inspector is a Python tool that allows you to inspect HTTP headers from any URL.
-It retrieves and displays key header information like Date, Server, Content-Type, and more, while handling errors like invalid URLs and timeouts.
+This Python script allows you to inspect HTTP headers from any URL.
+It retrieves and displays key header information like Date, Server, Content-Type, and more.

 ## Usage:
-Run the script.
+* Run the script.
 Enter a URL starting with http:// or https://.
 View the HTTP headers.
 Type exit to quit.